Where Should I Park My Car Overnight?

 Yes, it does.
 Insurers take many factors into consideration when determining the cost of your insurance.
 Your location is one such factor.
 If your area has a high crime rate, this will be taken into consideration when determining the cost of your insurance - especially if you intend to park on the street.

 Another aspect that insurance companies look at is the number of claims that are made in your area.
 If a large number of claims are made in your location, then this will have an affect on the cost of your policy.

-There are a few steps you can take to safeguard your car from thieves and vandals when parking your car overnight.
+There are a few steps you can take to protect your car from thieves and vandals when parking your car overnight.

 Installing security lights that are activated by motion sensors to your garage door or driveway can be a good idea.
 It won’t bring down the cost of your car insurance policy, but it will at least deter thieves and vandals and improve the overall security of your car - thus making it less likely that you’ll need to make a claim.

-If you park on the street, try to park under street lights to deter any would-be thieves, and think about installing an alarm on your car if it doesn’t already have one.
+If you park on the street, try to park under street lights to deter any would-be thieves, and think about installing an immobiliser or alarm on your car if it doesn’t already have one.